build-on-aws/content/tutorials/building-rust-applications-for-aws-graviton/index.md

 https://myservice.localhost/rlbnDueu
 ```

 The `rlbnDueu` is our application’s identifier for our URL.
-In order to retrieve the original URL, we will need to make another request to the application and pass this value in to the `get_full_url` API.

 ### Retrieving Full URL

+In order to retrieve the original URL, we will need to make another request to the application and pass this value in to the `get_full_url` API, as shown in the following command.

-To retrieve the original URL run the following command.
-Replace the shortened URL identifier with the identifier you got from the previous request, and make sure your IP address is correct.
+Replace the shortened URL identifier with the identifier you got from the previous command, and make sure your IP address is correct.

 ```shell
 curl -X GET -d "rlbnDueu" http://10.3.76.37:8000/get_full_url -H 'Content-Type: application/json'